jsalt/MLZ_Genomics_Workshop_2023/Day_1_MLZ_Genomics_Workshop.md

 slurm_startjob(){
 # THIS IS WHERE YOUR JOB SCRIPT GOES

-# activate our conda environment for phyluce
-source activate phyluce-1.7.2

 illumiprocessor \
     --input path to directory with raw reads \
     --output cleaned-reads \